AO-Labs-Chile/allmiibo-manager/README.md

 ## 🛠️ How to Use

-1. Open the web application in a supported browser.
+1. Open the web application at [https://setorox.github.io/allmiibo-manager/](https://setorox.github.io/allmiibo-manager/).
 2. Click **Conectar Allmiibo** (ensure Bluetooth is enabled on your device).
 3. Select your Allmiibo device from the browser pairing popup.
 4. If configuring for the first time: